Pedroklg/development-challenge-nine/README.md

 cd development-challenge-nine

-### Environment Variables
-Ensure you have a .env file in the backend directory with the following content:

-DATABASE_URL=postgresql://user:password@db:5432/patientdb

 ### Build and Run with Docker Compose
 To build and run the application using Docker Compose, execute the following command in the root of the project: